samithau/spring-boot-opentracing/Readme.md

-# Spring Boot and Log4j Example
+# Spring Boot and Opentracing Example